OBS Integration

 - Shared region size reserves header + 2 frame buffers (double buffering).

-- Empty session name resolves to default /vliva_obs_main endpoint.
+shm_opencompatibility. - Empty session name resolves to default

 cpp